How a Podcast Should (And Shouldn’t) Fit into Your Growth Strategy

 1. Lead generation

-Lead gen is all about getting in front of people and growing your audience.
-Think of it as the introduction to you and what you do.
+Lead generation is about getting in front of your target audience and expanding your reach.
+Think of it as your introduction to potential listeners and clients.
+Some effective lead-generation tactics include:

 2. Engagement